mohammadbashiri/MPI-python-workshop-march2019/course_summary.md

 2) An introduction to Object-oriented programming.
 What are classes and objects
 3) Learning how to debug (or explore) the code and the tools available for such purpose
 4) Some practical aspects of programming and handling projects:
-  - git and GitHub
+    - Git and GitHub
     - How to navigate in file systems in Python (os and glob packages)
     - How to import functions from different python scripts
     - How to organize projects
     - How to package and publish code on PyPI
     - etc.

 ### Content
 - Start by a recap from previous days, and a warm up exercise which integrates and refreshes as many taught concepts as possible